 4. Risk reports

 A risk report identifies the blockers hindering a project’s successful completion and presents it for the stakeholders’ analysis.
-The risk report is designed to not only display existing or potential obstacles but to offer a sense of the danger they pose to the project so the project’s stakeholders can take adequate steps to eliminate or adapt the project.
+The risk report is designed to not only display existing or potential obstacles but to offer a sense of the danger they pose to the project so the project’s stakeholders can take adequate steps to eliminate project risks or adapt the project.

 Why you need risk reports: